ansible/ansible/docsite/rst/playbooks_variables.rst

 Variables in Ansible are how we deal with differences between systems.

-Once understanding variables you'll also want to dig into `playbooks_conditionals` and `playbooks_loops`.
+Once understanding variables you'll also want to dig into :doc:`playbooks_conditionals` and :doc:`playbooks_loops`.
 Useful things like the "group_by" module and the "when" conditional can also be used with variables, and to help manage differences between systems.